cunyap/pypocquant/manual/UserInstructions.md

 `user`: custom field

 > Note: expect small residual variations in the absolute signal strengths (`ctl_abs`, `t2_abs`, and `t1_abs`) across images in a batch due to inhomogeneities  in acquisition.

+> Note2: The number of test lines (TL) changes according to the number set to the parameter `Number of sensor bands`.
+By default 3 TLs are defined including the `ctl` line.
+Changing the amount of TLs also changes the amount of columns in the results table.

 #### Analysis issues<a name="analysisissues"></a>